-This will remove any existing handlers for those loggers and drop their level to 1 in order to capture all logging.
+This will remove any existing handlers for those loggers and drop their level to that specified on this LogCapture in order to capture all logging.

 uninstall()

 Un-install this LogHandler from the Python logging framework for the named loggers.

 This will re-instate any existing handlers for those loggers that were removed during installation and retore their level that prior to installation.